simrit1/python-VM/README.md

 -List-
+ldr -@location -value: load -value into memory at -location clr -@location: delete memory value
+-Dsp-
+    dsp update: update display
-ldr -@location -value: load -value into memory at -location clr -@location: delete memory value mov -@destination -@source: move memory at location -source to -destination, sets -source to empty cpy -@destination -@source: copy memory at location -source to -destination -Operators-
+    dsp draw rect -brightness -topX -topY -bottomX -bottomY: draw a rect at the given location dsp key -@destination -key<LITERAL> -trueValue /falsevalue: if the key[-key] is pressed set -@destination to -trueValue, if not and /falseValue is passed in set -@destination to /falseValue mov -@destination -@source: move memory at location -source to -destination, sets -source to empty cpy -@destination -@source: copy memory at location -source to -destination -Operators-